15 Best Beaches Near Detroit: A Local’s Guide to Sand & Swimming

 📍 102 Pearl St, Marine City, MI 48039

-Small, quiet, and incredibly charming.
-With pavilions, BBQ grills, and shaded grassy spots, this is a perfect place to unwind after a long week.
-You can even fish (away from swimmers) or just sit and watch the freighters glide by.
+Small, quiet, and full of charm, on the St. Clair River.
+With pavilions, BBQ grills, and shaded grassy spots, it’s a great place to unwind — you can fish away from the swimming area or just sit and watch the freighters glide past.

 Port Huron Lakeside Park